-The SICL Board ensures that all Board members, and other key function holders are assessed to ensure that they fulfil RIR fit and proper requirements upon appointment and annually thereafter.
+The FCGL Board ensures that all Board members, and other key function holders are assessed to ensure that they fulfil fit and proper requirements upon appointment and annually thereafter, and overall board composition and competencies are also considered.

-Upon appointment, this includes reviewing the CV of the candidate, an in-depth interview, obtaining references (both personal and professional), and carrying out due diligence checks.
+This includes reviewing the CV of the candidate, an in-depth interview, obtaining references (both personal and professional), and carrying out due diligence checks.
 Due diligence checks include verification of identification and address, and searches on due diligence databases.
-The candidate is also asked to declare any interests so the Board can review whether they conflict with SICL's interests.
+The candidate is also asked to declare any interests so the Board can review whether they conflict with FCGL's interests.
 All conflicts of interest identified are recorded on the Conflicts Register and reviewed at each Board meeting.